GSU Robinson College of Business

 Syllabus Policy

-The course syllabus provides a general plan for the course; deviations may be necessary.
+This course syllabus is a general course plan; the instructor’s deviations may be necessary.
 The syllabus may be updated throughout the course, so you should check iCollege to ensure you are reading the latest version.
-The instructor will send an announcement to the class if there has been a major change in the syllabus.
+I will send an announcement to the class if there has been a major change in the syllabus.